 Please refer to our handbook for information about gardening at the Community Gardens including our rules and regulations, important contact numbers, and how to get the best out of your garden.

-Resources for current gardeners can be found here.
+Resources for current gardeners, especially new gardeners, can be found here.
 We outline what is allowed and what is not in the community gardens.

-A guide to get you started gardening in addition to the handbook found here.
+A guide to getting you started gardening in addition to the handbook found here.

 We have 3 review periods each growing season.
 Please ensure that your plot is ready to go prior to the review period.
 You can find out what we will be looking for here.

 Spring: 1st Round – May 18th – May 21st